emard/esp32ecp5/README.md

     f.write("import uftpd\n")
     import webrepl_setup

 When prompted, enable "webrepl" by choosing "E".
-When prompted type any password you like, "webrepl" service will later ask for this password.
+They type and repeat any password you like, "webrepl" service will later ask for this password.
 Finally agree to reboot ESP32.